Sarthaklm10/MovieMuse/README.md

 ## Features

-- **Powerful Movie Search**: Find movies using the OMDB API with instant results
+- **Powerful Movie Search**: Find movies using the TMDB API with instant results
 - **Comprehensive Movie Details**: View detailed information including plot, cast, director, ratings, and more
 - **Personal Rating System**: Rate movies on a scale of 1-10 and add your own reviews
 - **Smart Recommendations**: Get personalized movie recommendations based on your watchlist